Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 The National Institute of Standards and Technology, through the Office of Weights and Measures, publishes the NIST Handbook 130 , which includes the Uniform Packaging and Labeling Regulation (UPLR).
 The UPLR is a set of regulations concerning packaging and labeling that is designed to be adopted at a state level, making it easy for states to have standard labeling and packaging laws.
 The UPLR requires metric measurements for the net content on consumer and wholesale packages.

-All but 2 states have adopted some form of the UPLR.
+All US states (except for two) have adopted some form of the UPLR.

 So, not only are metric measurements required at the federal level, they are also required at a state level.